 Kayo:

-Omar: Japanese ceramics have a wide range of textures, designs, and shapes, enhancing any dish regardless of country.
-I will definitely get them as gifts for myself and my family!
+Omar: Japanese ceramics offer such a rich variety of textures, shapes, and designs—they elevate any dish, no matter the cuisine.
+I’m definitely picking some up as gifts for myself and my family!

 05. Sunsho-do